Sabaeans in the Horn of Africa: Yeha

-The most notable evidence for Sabaean influence on architecture is the Great Temple of Yeha, a resolutely Sabaean-style temple dated to the 7th/8th century BCE, and the tallest (14m/46ft) of any that have been preserved.
+The most notable evidence for Sabaean influence on architecture is the Great Temple of Yeha, a resolutely Sabaean-style temple dated to the 7th/8th century BCE and the tallest (14m/46ft) of any preserved.
 The limestone ashlars show typical Sabaean stonemasonry, and the temple's exterior wall resembles the Almaqah temple in Sirwah and the Temple of Awwam in Yemen's Marib Governorate.
-The layout of its interior is similar to the Barran Temple in Marib and the temple in Sirwah.
+The interior layout is similar to that of the Bar'an Temple in Marib and the temple in Sirwah.
 There was likely a building previously there before construction, and some have questioned whether it was ever completed.

 Grat Be'al Gebri is another monument in Yeha, however it has been poorly preserved.
-It is somewhat similar to the Great Temple and the five-pillared building in Sirwah, however it requires further excavation.
+It is somewhat similar to the Great Temple and the five-pillared building in Sirwah; however, it requires further excavation.
 There are also remains of a third temple with fragments of South Arabian inscriptions.